thokozanielliot/alx-low_level_programming/0x07-pointers_arrays_strings/README.md

 1. A function that copies memory area

-2. Afunction that locates a character in a string
+2. A function that locates a character in a string

-3. A fucntion that gets the length of a prefix substring
+3. A function that gets the length of a prefix substring

-4.
+4. A function that searches a string for any of a set of bytes

+5. A function that locates a substring

+6. A function that prints a chessboard

+7. A fucntion that prints the sum of 2 diagonals of a square matrix of integers

+100. A function that sets the value of a pointer to a char